-After a long wait, AMD finally unveiled its Zen 3 CPU architecture back in October.
-And with it, the company also announced four CPUs based on this architecture under the Ryzen 5000 series.
+After a long wait, AMD finally unveiled its Zen 3 CPU architecture a while back.
 The good news is, they are now available in Nepal.
-Let’s learn more about AMD Ryzen 5000 series CPU including their specs, availability, and price in Nepal.
+Let’s learn more about AMD Ryzen 5000 series CPUs including their specs, availability, and price in Nepal.

 Zen 3 CPU Microarchitecture

 The new Zen 3 architecture sees the biggest improvement that AMD has been able to pull off in subsequent releases since the introduction of Zen architecture back in 2017.
 AMD says the new architecture has been built up ground up.
-However, AMD has not transitioned to a smaller node.
-We will see this with next year the Ryzen 4, based on 5nm.
+However, the company has not transitioned to a smaller node.
+We will see this with next year the Zen 4, based on 5nm.

 Other than that, the I/O diode has remained the same, which means the Zen 3 has the same PCIe compatibility and USB support as the Zen 2.